x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/Sdb/listDomains_en.md

 ##RETURN VALUE##

-When the function executes successfully, it will return a detailed list of collections through the cursor.
+When the function executes successfully, it will return a detailed list of collections through the cursor.Users can refer to [SYSDOMAINS colletion][SYSDOMAINS] to get the returned field information.

 When the function fails, an exception will be thrown and an error message will be printed.